trixt63/Linux-configurations/dots/xkbcomp/README.md

 ## 2. Examples
 Here are a few examples on how I edit my xkbcomp:
 ### 2.1.
 CapsLock to Control
-- Schema for right alt will be like this:
+- Schema for CapsLock will be like this:
     - *Keycode*:  ```<CAPS>```
     - *Action*: ```Control_L```
     - *Modifier*: ```Control```